 - manage cardiovascular disease risk factors such as:

-- avoid smoking – for people with diabetes, smoking can speed up damage to the small blood vessels in the body
+- avoid smoking –smoking can speed up damage to the small blood vessels in the body

 - monitor blood pressure regularly and ask what your target blood pressure should be

-- maintain a healthy diet and get regular exercise
+- maintain a healthy weight with a healthy diet and exercise regularly

 - limit alcohol intake

-- follow recommended treatments for chronic diseases such as diabetes, lupus, and hypertension
+- follow recommended treatments for chronic diseases that can affect kidney function, such as diabetes, lupus, and hypertension

-- don't abuse prescription or over-the-counter medications – ask the pharmacist which medications are safe to use and won't cause further damage to the kidneys
+- don't misuse prescription or over-the-counter medications – ask the pharmacist which medications are safe to use and won't cause further damage to the kidneys

 - get treatment for urinary tract infections or any type of urinary problems as soon as possible